Seiko Solar Vs Citizen Eco-Drive – Detailed Comparison

 Usually, on a solar-powered watch, the dial is the part of the watch through which light passes through to the photovoltaic cells.
 These photovoltaic cells are found under the dial.
 And now, Seiko has made the dial almost completely opaque to the human eye.

-See also Seiko Samurai vs Turtle – Which Should You Get?
+See also Seiko Turtle vs SKX – Detailed Comparison

 With this technology nailed to the t, is it possible that Seiko is planning to replace most of its current quartz movements with Seiko Solar movements?
 We guess only time will tell now.
 No pun intended.